UPPMAX/programming_formalisms/docs/git/apply_merge.md

 !!!- info "Learning objectives"

-    - practice fixing merge conflicts
+    - practice doing Pull Requests using the GitHub interface
     - practice doing a code review
+    - practice fixing merge conflicts on GitHub
+    - practice merging branches using the command-line interface
+    - practice fixing merge conflicts on local computer, using the command-line interface

 ???- question "For teachers"

     Teaching goals are:

-    - Learners have fixed merge conflicts
+    - Learners have practiced doing Pull Requests using the GitHub interface
-    - Learners have done a code review
+    - Learners have practiced doing a code review
+    - Learners have practiced fixing merge conflicts on GitHub
+    - Learners have practiced merging branches using the command-line interface
+    - Learners have practiced fixing merge conflicts on local computer, using the command-line interface

     ```mermaid